 A lot of companies assume they don’t have the time or resources to invest in internal communications.
-The problem with that way of thinking is internal comms can have a huge impact on so many facets of an organization, from overall productivity to employee satisfaction and the rate of employee turnover.
+The problem, is internal comms can have a huge impact on so many facets of an organization.
+From productivity to employee satisfaction and the rate of employee turnover.
 Sure, it’s easy to ignore internal comms — for a period of time.
-Focusing on external concerns above all else can work, until it doesn’t.
+Focusing on external concerns above all else can work… until it doesn’t.

-After a while, small communications issues begin getting in the way of success and they can grow into the kind of big catastrophic problems that feel unsolvable.
+After a while, small communications issues begin getting in the way of success and they can grow into problems that feel unsolvable.
 Gradual breakdowns can threaten an entire company’s continued existence.

 Avoiding this fate means investing in an internal communications strategy.
-That strategy will probably look a little different for every business, but the core principles of it will always be the same: shared vision, streamlined collaboration, authentic dialog, and employee engagement.
+That strategy will look a little different for every business, but the core principles of it will always be the same.
+Shared vision, streamlined collaboration, authentic dialog, and employee engagement.

-Internal communications are as critical to every organization’s long-term success as external communications, but they’re often undervalued because people don’t understand the ROI.
-So, before we take a look at the deeper benefits of strong internal comms (and whether Slack can solve your communication problems), let’s look at hard data.
+Internal communications are as critical to success as external communications.
+But they’re often undervalued because people don’t understand the ROI.
+So, before we take a look at the deeper benefits of strong internal comms, let’s look at hard data.

-It’s true that you might not see that big of a jump in your profits, but you may see dividends in the form of lower employee turnover, more productivity, fewer mistakes, and a happier workforce that regularly goes above and beyond for your organization — all of which will both save and make you more money in the short and long term.
+You might not see that big of a jump in your profits.
+But you may see dividends in the form of lower employee turnover, more productivity, fewer mistakes, and a happier workforce.
+All this which will make you more money in the short and long term.

 First, let’s look at what Slack is and isn’t.

-Overall, when the goal is to streamline employee-to-employee conversations, manager-to-employee updates and announcements, intrateam conversations, and discussions between teams, Slack can be an adequate starting point.
+Is the goal to streamline employee-to-employee conversations, manager-to-employee updates and announcements?
+Then Slack can be an adequate starting point.

-It isn’t, however, an employee intranet or a fully functional employee app like Blink.
-Slack can’t replace an intranet or employee app or serve as the backbone of an internal communications strategy, even though it’s a great discussion and collaboration tool.
+It isn’t, however, an intranet or a fully functional employee app like Blink.
+Slack can’t serve as the backbone of an internal communications strategy, even though it’s a great discussion and collaboration tool.

-The people who love Slack tend to talk up its usefulness as a productivity tool (versus a collaboration tool) when it’s integrated with other enterprise and productivity applications.
+The people who love Slack tend to talk up its usefulness as a productivity tool (versus a collaboration tool).
 The idea is that if you’re not leaving Slack, you’ll be less tempted to, well, slack.

-And the Slack interface is very easy to learn and use — especially if your employees have a passing familiarity with IRC (Internet Relay Chat), the time it takes to learn the app is minimal.
+And the interface is very easy to learn and use — especially if your employees have a passing familiarity with IRC (Internet Relay Chat).

-Sometimes the only way to catch up is to read through an entire backlog or risk missing some crucial piece of shared information that didn’t make it into a notification because no one tagged you.
-Slack is also missing a way to meaningfully organize the important messages you do see so you can return to them later.
+Sometimes the only way to catch up is to read through an entire backlog or risk missing some crucial piece of shared information.
+Slack can’t meaningfully organize the important messages you do see so you can return to them later.
 In other words, Slack is quite noisy.

-Unless your entire internal communications strategy boils down to ‘communicate more,’ Slack isn’t a tool that can serve as your strategy’s backbone.
+Unless your entire internal communications strategy boils down to ‘communicate more,’ Slack isn’t it.
 Here’s why:

 Slack doesn’t hold up when it comes to prioritization.

-Slack is great for conversation, but not so great for sharing important announcements, vital project data, calendars, shift updates, or any other crucial business updates.
+Slack is great for conversation.
+It’s not so great for announcements, vital project data, calendars, shift updates, or any other crucial business updates.
 There isn’t a clear sense of direction (or sometimes even purpose) for the conversation.
-This is going to be hugely problematic in any industry with a large population of frontline workers who need to receive and assimilate new information quickly before focusing on the day’s tasks.
+That’s hugely problematic in any industry with a large population of frontline workers.

 It’s too easy to disengage with Slack.

 Because there is so much that employees don’t do with Slack, you can’t assume that your workforce will be as engaged with the platform as you’d like them to be.
-Even if you’re sure that every employee is checking Slack, you can’t be sure that they are checking every channel — and in larger organizations, there can be a lot of channels.
-It’s definitely a noisy platform, and that will turn some users off.
+Even if you’re sure that every employee is checking Slack, you can’t be sure that they are checking every channel.
+And in larger organizations, there can be a lot of channels.

-Having a virtual room where widely dispersed employees can congregate and collaborate is good, but when that room starts spawning infinite offshoots (channels) there’s a problem.
-Slack allows pretty much anyone to message almost anyone else — including the entire company — and moderating it all to ensure that your actual internal communications needs are being met could easily become a full-time job.
+Having a virtual room where dispersed employees can congregate and collaborate is good.
+But when that room starts spawning infinite offshoots (channels) there’s a problem.
+Slack allows pretty much anyone to message almost anyone else — including the entire company.
+Moderating it all to ensure that your actual internal communications needs are being met could become a full-time job.

-But let’s say, for argument's sake, that you do roll out Slack as an internal comms solution.
-As your company grows, chances are that it will outgrow Slack, and at that point whoever is handling the adoption of the internal communications tools may add another tool and then another to compensate.
-Suddenly your workforce is spending more time toggling between applications than actually working.
+But let’s say, for argument’s sake, that you do roll out Slack as an internal comms solution.
+As your company grows, chances are it will outgrow Slack.
+At that point, whoever is handling the adoption of the internal communications tools may add another tool (and then another).
+Suddenly, your workforce is spending more time toggling between applications than actually working.

-Simply put, Blink is a one-stop productivity app that combines the best features of an employee intranet with those of tools like Slack and other communication, HR, and data storage applications.
-It’s an information-rich home base for both remote and on-site staff, and a way for managers to ensure employees never miss another message.
+Blink is a one-stop productivity app that combines the best features of an employee intranet with those of tools like Slack.
+It’s an information-rich home base for both remote and on-site staff.
+A way for managers to ensure employees never miss another message.

 Blink is also less expensive in the long run, even when you’re comparing it to tools that are cheaper on paper.
-That’s because Blink can do so much more, so to really calculate the cost you need to compare it to multiple platforms and applications — Slack being just one of them.
+That’s because Blink can do so much more.
+So, to really calculate the cost you need to compare it to multiple platforms and applications.

-That said, since we’ve already been talking about what Slack can and can’t do, let’s start by pitting Slack against Blink and seeing which of the two comes out on top in a few key areas.
+That said, since we’ve already been talking about what Slack can and can’t do, let’s start by pitting Slack against Blink.

 Price — Winner: Blink